-A social crafts designer.
-Evey Kwong’s practice focuses on issues relating to cultural and social approach explorations to unfold the value for tradition and the process of making.
+A designer and researcher.
+Evey Kwong’s practice focuses on issues relating to cultural and social approach to unfold the value for tradition and the process of making.
 Her works evolve in the themes of craft-based technology by connecting with the origin of material cultures, people and place.
+By working with craftspeople and experts from the arts and sciences, interweaving technical know-how, disciplinary traditions and social cultures, Evey opens up possibilities for multidisciplinary dialogues.

 How do we bring continuity to good traditions and knowledge?
 How do we address the current consumption crisis and use low-technologies as a sustainable solution?
 How do we foster creativity outside of the conventional didactic educational system?